TERMS OF SERVICE

 These are the general terms of our relationship with you.
 They cover any transactions where we provide services to you.
 Under these terms:

-- we are the service provider – Junk Mail Publishing (Pty) Ltd (Registration number: 2011/001328/07), also known as Junk Mail and including Job Mail, Auto Mart, Truck & Trailer, AgriMag, and GotProperty
+- we are the Service Provider - Junk Mail Publishing (Pty) Ltd (Registration number: 1991/004503/07) (hereinafter also referred to as “The Company”), also known as Junk Mail, but including Job Mail, Auto Mart, Truck & Trailer, AgriMag, and GotProperty (collectively “Portal/s”)

-- you are the customer – someone who buys our services from us
+- you are the customer (hereinafter referred to as ‘User’) - someone who use our Portals and Services

-An order is a separate document or form that contains the commercial terms of each specific transaction and incorporates these terms.
+An order is a separate document or form that contains the commercial terms of each specific transaction and incorporates these terms as described in section 4 below.

 The agreement consists of these terms of service and any orders or any other specific terms applicable to the services.